lawwman/tutorial/cmake-tut/readme.txt

-resources (in the order you should read): https://preshing.com/20170511/how-to-build-a-cmake-based-project/ https://preshing.com/20170522/learn-cmakes-scripting-language-in-15-minutes/
+resources (in the order you should read): https://preshing.com/20170511/how-to-build-a-cmake-based-project/ https://preshing.com/20170522/learn-cmakes-scripting-language-in-15-minutes/ How to CMake Good # Its a youtube series that is...not bad?

 https://cmake.org/cmake-tutorial/   # not very beginner friendly.
 Many missing steps not explicitly stated. https://medium.com/@onur.dundar1/cmake-tutorial-585dd180109b